The Forgotten Christmass Gospel

 As in Thessalonica and now Rome, Thessi continued being in charge of arranging the new, but great feast of Saturnalia – for her Regent hosted it near the end of every year.
 She was overseer over all of it.
-The priests, dressed in special garments, would lay out the god in effigy up the large reclining sofa in the banquet hall of the Temple, to show he was partaking of the great feast, too.
-Candles were everywhere, for it was a feast of Lights, of revealing, too.
+The priests, dressed in special garments, would lay out the god in effigy in the large reclining sofa in the banquet hall of the Temple, to show he was partaking of the great feast, too.
+Candles were everywhere, for it was a Feast of Lights, and of revealing, too.
 Revealing of what, Ty never could figure out.
-There were great feasts and much, much new wine, and it culminated on the 23rd with the Feast of Lights, the food and drink and any exhortations by the priests done by candle light, and then then – gifts were passed out to all.
-Thessi had quite a responsibility, so when she would tell Ty she was off to the catcaombs at near to midnight on the 24th, he would gladly see her safely to her secret entrance.
-He could have gotten further promotions had he revealed Luke and the special catacomb to the emperor, but it would have destroyed his marriage and his whole life.
-Thessi had been true as her sect demanded she be faithful to her husband, and he loved her far. far too much to betray her trust!
+There were great feastings and much, much new wine, and it culminated on the 23rd with the Feast of Lights, the food and drink and any exhortations by the priests done by candle light, and then – gifts were passed out to all.
+Thessi had quite a responsibility, so when she would tell Ty she was off to the catacombs near midnight on the 24th, he would gladly see her safely to her secret entrance.
+He could have gotten further promotions had he revealed Luke and the special catacomb, to the emperor, but it would have destroyed his marriage and his whole life.
+Thessi had been true as her sect demanded she be faithful to her husband, and he loved her far, far too much to betray her trust!

 Two years ago, after Thessi’s many years of patiently asking, Ty finally agreed to join her at midnight.
-She told him his worries about his uniform were no worry at all, telling him and of the legionnaire whose servant;s child Jesus had healed, and who later call Jesus the Son of God at that bloody crucifixion of Pilate’s.
+She told him his worries about his uniform were no worry at all, telling him of the legionnaire whose servant’s child Jesus had healed, and who later call Jesus the Son of God at that bloody crucifixion of Pilate’s, of Jesus.

-Two years ago he heard about Matthew’s story of that syphlitic ass Herod, going around butchering children to get Jesus, who was also called king of Jews for some reason He never knew why, but he knew Herod was an ass who did the whole kingdom a favor by dying soon after.
+Two years ago he heard about Matthew’s story of that syphilitic ass Herod, going around butchering children to get Jesus, who was also called King of Jews for some reason He never knew why, but he knew Herod was an ass who did the whole kingdom a favor by dying soon after.

-Last year, he heard the longer, most moving take told by Luke, in Luke own words in the catcomb; Luke had kept on keeping his head, and Ty thought the story he told was one of the most moving he had ever heard.
+Last year, he heard the longer, most moving tale told by Luke, in Luke own words in the catacomb.
+Luke had kept on keeping his head, and Ty thought the story he told was one of the most moving he had ever heard.
 Better than anything about any Roman or Greek god.
 But he still couldn’t see what made Thessi so faithful after all these years.

 She mentioned faith in Jesus all the time.
 It somehow didn’t strike him as necessary.
 But today as he shopped for his bride, his soul deeply troubled him.
 She persuaded him to go last Sunday night – before her Christmas worship, because there was a very special preacher there for just the one night.

-And Ty knew, in that very moment, his life never wouls be, never could be – the same!
+And Ty knew, in that very moment, his life never would, never could be – the same!

 + + +